grantjenks/python-sortedcontainers/docs/index.rst

 API Documentation
 -----------------

-You can access documentation in the interpreter with Python's built-in help function:

-    >>> from sortedcontainers import SortedList
-    >>> help(SortedList)

 If you are looking for information on a specific function, class or method, this part of the documentation is for you.